haze-lang/Design/README.md

-# Design
+# Language Design
 This repository contains documentation for design of the language.

+*The layout of this repository was inspired by C#'s [official design repository](https://github.com/dotnet/csharplang/)*.

+## Implementation
-The implementation will be available at [Compiler](https://github.com/syp-lang/Compiler).
+ The implementation *will be* available at [Compiler repository](https://github.com/syp-lang/Compiler).

 ## Specifications
-Find language specifications at [specifications folder](/Specs/README.md).
+Find language specifications in [specifications folder](/Specs/README.md).

 ## Proposals
-Collection of potential features proposed for the design.
-See [proposals folder](/Proposals/README.md).
+Collection of potential features proposed for the design can be found in [proposals folder](/Proposals/README.md).

 ## Initial Design
 See [Initial Proposal](/Proposals/Initial.md).